Mathmos Telstar Lava Lamp

 Cressida Granger and David Mulley took over the running of Crestworth and changed the name to Mathmos in 1992.
 The name Mathmos comes from the seething lake of lava beneath the city Sogo in the 1962 comic Barbarella, written by Jean-Claude Forest.

 Mathmos created the biggest lava lamp in the world as part of their 50th birthday celebrations in 2013.
-A 120 liter giant lava lamp for the Festival Hall in the South Bank Centre, London.
+A 120 litre giant lava lamp for the Festival Hall in the South Bank Centre, London.